Grady Early Forensic Anthropology Laboratory

-The Grady Early Forensic Anthropology Laboratory (GEFARL) is located at 1727 Ranch Road 12 in San Marcos.
-The laboratory is named for Dr. Grady Early.
-He has been a strong supporter of the FACTS mission, both financially and in spirit, for many years.
-The GEFARL houses the Texas State University Donated Skeletal Collection (TXSTDSC), and is equipped with a photography studio, GIS station for mapping applications, microscopy and histology equipment for thin sectioning teeth and bones, geometric morphometric instruments, and other metric and nonmetric osteological equipment for conducting research and training.
-In 2014 a micro-CT scanner will also be availble for researchers.
+The Grady Early Forensic Anthropology Laboratory (GEFARL) is located in the Grady Early Building named for Dr. Grady Early, who has been a strong supporter of the FACTS mission, both financially and in spirit, for many years.
+The GEFARL houses the Texas State University Donated Skeletal Collection (TXSTDSC), and is fully equipped for 3D imaging, histomorphometry, and osteometry.
 Osteological research, consulting, and cultural resource assessment are also conducted at the GEFARL.

 FACTS has moved into our new (and much larger) space at the Grady Early Building located at 1921 Old Ranch Road 12.
 The Grady Early Building houses the Grady Early Forensic Anthropology Laboratory, meeting rooms, and FACTS offices.